gabuladze/execution-report-monitor/README.md

 ### Start without docker-compose
 The app was tested on Node.js v14.16.1 LTS, therefore I would suggest to use this version to avoid any bugs/anomalies.
 To run the app:
-1. Run `npm i` to install the dependencies
+1. Run `npm i --production=false` to install all the dependencies
 2. Run `npm start`

 ### Sending orders